sneezymud/sneezymud/README.md

     $ sudo mysql -e "GRANT ALL on sneezy.* to '$USERNAME'@'localhost' ;" \
                 -e "GRANT ALL on immortal.* to '$USERNAME'@'localhost' ;"

-Technically sneezy itself only needs `SELECT, UPDATE, INSERT` permissions, if you use some other user to create the tables and populate the initial database.
+Technically Sneezy itself (probably) only needs `SELECT, UPDATE, INSERT` permissions, if you use some other user to create the tables and populate the initial database.

 ### Initial SQL Data

-The initial MUD data is contained in per-table `mysqldump` files, which combine table creation and data insertion in the form of a series of valid SQL statements.
-They are found in `_Setup-Data/sql_data`, in per-database directories.
-Just load these files directly into `mysql` (don't forget to specify the database):
+The initial database contents are loaded from files containing valid SQL, one per file.
+They are in MySQL dialect (mostly originating from `mysqldump`) and can be loaded simply by piping them into the `mysql` command.
+The files are grouped by three main phases, which must be loaded in order:

+1. Table creation (`sql_tables`)
+2. View creation (`sql_views`)
+3. Data insertion (`sql_data`)

+Since Sneezy uses two databases, they are further divided by which database they belong to, into `sneezy` and `immortal` dirs.
+So, we end up with the following very complicated chunk of shell code to load it all correctly:

-    $ for db in immortal sneezy ; do for sql in _Setup-Data/sql_data/$db/*.sql ; do
+    $ for db in immortal sneezy ; do for phase in tables views data ; do
-              echo ">>>> LOADING '$db'"
+            [ -d "_Setup-data/sql_$phase/$db" ] || continue
+            for sql in _Setup-data/sql_$phase/$db/*.sql ; do
+                echo "loading '$sql'"
-              sudo mysql $db < $sql
+                mysql $db < $sql
+            done
         done
     done

 ## Running